oliverscottcurry/bargaining/README.md

 This project is an interactive **bargaining simulation** inspired by evolutionary game theory.
 The simulation models how strategies evolve over time – through mutation and selection – when haggling over a divisible prize.

 ## **How It Works**
+- Agents are haggling over a prize.
+- Two agents are **randomly selected** from the population.
-- A **population of agents** makes **demands** for a prize.
+- Each agent **demands** a share of a prize.
-- If two randomly selected agents **demand more than the prize**, they get **nothing**.
+– If the sum of their demands is more than the total prize, then they both get **nothing**.
-- Otherwise, they **keep what they demand** and reproduce based on their success.
+- Otherwise, they **get what they demand** and reproduce based on their success.
 - Each new generation **inherits demand strategies** with some probability of mutation.
   - When a mutation occurs, the demand value changes by a random amount up to the mutation amount.
-For example, a mutation rate of .10 means that there is a 10% chance of a mutation in the demand of up to 10% of the prize total.
+(For example, a mutation rate of .10 means that there is a 10% chance of a mutation in the demand of a random anount up to 10% of the prize total.)

 ---